-If you are running with Igor Pro 6.20 or later, you can pass -1 for dataFolderH to create a free wave.
+You can pass -1 for dataFolderH to create a free wave.
 This would be appropriate if, for example, your external function were called from a user-defined function with a flag parameter indicating that the user wants to create a free wave.
-You must be sure that you are running with Igor Pro 6.20 or a later.
-If you are running with an earlier version, this will cause a crash.
-For example:

 When making a free wave, the overwrite parameter is irrelevant and is ignored.
 You can also create a free wave using GetOperationDestWave.
 See Free Waves on page 135 for further details on free waves.